George Newall, a creator of ‘Schoolhouse Rock,’ dies at 88 - The Boston Globe

 The show won four Emmy Awards.

-Could Newall put the multiplication tables to music? he asked.
-Newall’s search for a quirky musician who might help led him to Ben Tucker, who played bass at the Hickory House in New York, which Newall frequented regularly.
+Could Mr. Newall put the multiplication tables to music? he asked.
+Mr. Newall’s search for a quirky musician who might help led him to Ben Tucker, who played bass at the Hickory House in New York, which Mr. Newall frequented regularly.

 Advertisement